 One of the main advantages of instructing a barrister directly is avoiding additional fees charged by a solicitor or other intermediary.
 You are "cutting out the middle man."

-When you instruct me as a barrister, like myself, directly the services I can provide include:
+When you instruct me as a barrister directly the services I can provide include:

 - Drafting and sending documents for you,

 - Representing you in court, tribunals or mediations.

 I can also negotiate on your behalf and can attend employment or investigative interviews and hearings where appropriate.